kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

                 "string"
             ],
             "default":null,
-            "doc":"Identifier of the service replica that generated the event."
+            "doc":"Identifier of the service replica that generated the event" }
-        }
     ]
 }